Azure/azure-sdk-for-net/sdk/documenttranslation/Azure.AI.DocumentTranslation/samples/Sample3_OperationsHistory.md

 ## Getting all submitted translation operations

-To get the Translation History, call `GetTranslationsAsync` which returns an AsyncPageable object containing the `TranslationStatusDetail` for all submitted translation operations.
+To get the Translation History, call `GetTranslationsAsync` which returns an AsyncPageable object containing the `TranslationStatusResult` for all submitted translation operations.

 The sample below gets the total number of documents translated in all submitted operations as well as the details of the operation contining the largest number of documents.